What We Do

-The Hydrology section is responsible for determining the storm drainage requirements for development projects in the City of Albuquerque and is the Official FEMA Flood Plain Administer for the City of Albuquerque.
+Hydrology is responsible for determining the storm drainage requirements for development projects in the City of Albuquerque and is the official FEMA flood plain administrator for the City of Albuquerque.

-Hydrology can help with the following subjects as they pertain to storm drainage:
+Hydrology can assist you with the following subjects as they pertain to storm drainage:

-- Development Review Board (DRB) submittals to determine if drainage infrastructure or easements are required.
+- Development Review Board submissions to determine if drainage infrastructure or easements are required

 - Construction plans as part of the Design Review Committee process

 - Grading and drainage plans for building permits, paving permits and grading permits